Oscar Lewicki: BK Häcken

-Despite of FC Bayern Munich's efforts of wanting to re-sign him Lewicki chose to join Swedish side BK Häcken in August 2011 after having penned a contract lasting through to the year of 2014.
+Despite FC Bayern Munich trying to re-sign him, Lewicki chose to join Swedish side BK Häcken in August 2011 after having penned a contract lasting through to 2014.
 The main reason for the switch was due to the presumable lack of first-team football in the near future with the German team.
 Lewicki spent four seasons at Häcken before leaving the club at the end of his contract in 2014.

 Malmö FF

 Lewicki's first club Malmö FF announced that he would return to the club on a three-year contract on 13 November 2014.
 The transfer went through when the Swedish transfer window opened on 8 January 2015.

 International career

 After having represented the Sweden U17 and U19 teams, Lewicki was a vital part of the Sweden U21 team that won the 2015 UEFA European Under-21 Championship and was selected to the Team of the Tournament.

 He made his full international debut for Sweden on 17 January 2014 in a friendly game against Moldova.
 He made his competitive debut for Sweden on 9 October 2015 in a UEFA Euro 2016 qualifier against Liechtenstein, coming on as a substitute for Albin Ekdal in the 66th minute.
 He played in all 180 minutes as Sweden eliminated Denmark in the UEFA Euro 2016 qualifying play-offs after winning 4–3 on aggregate in two games.

 Lewicki was a squad member for Sweden at UEFA Euro 2016 and played in two games before Sweden was eliminated in the group stage.

 After Euro 2016, Lewicki was out of the national team for the 2018 World Cup cycle.
 Between 2019 and 2021 he was once again selected for the national team on several occasions, but had to withdraw with various injuries.